The dread of that morning commute

 Initially designed as a sleek new app for corporates to get their employees carpooling, we’ve found while working closely together with Transport for New South Wales, that our algorithms can seamlessly create a powerful, On-Demand Bus solution that brings the bus directly to you.
 Very soon now, the people of Woy Woy, NSW will be trialling this incredible new system.

 Parliamentary Secretary for the Central Coast, Scot MacDonald, said On Demand transport would change the way people used public transport.
-‘In a first for NSW, On-Demand public transport services will begin to arrive where and when people need them,’ Mr MacDonald said.
+‘In a first for NSW, On-Demand Public Transport services will begin to arrive where and when people need them,’ says Mr MacDonald.

 ‘We know people want to manage their own time and become less reliant on timetables.
 On-Demand public transport will allow people to book a vehicle to pick them up from home or a convenient nearby location like a bus stop.
 They will receive a booking confirmation and an estimated pick-up and drop-off time at their chosen transport hub.’

 The new service will also connect customers with existing transport hubs and the Woy Woy train station.